CobaltDevel/aegismc/docs/index.md

 Screenshots will be put out on the site as we progress.

 ![Mesa Valley](/assets/images/MesaValley.png)
-This is Mesa Valley, an embedded base base mostly carved out of a mountain
+This is Mesa Valley, an embedded base mostly carved out of a mountain

 Please check out the header links for important information, the server rules and how to play